mmmcreire/AngularCod3r.frontend/README.md

 ## Development server

-Clone this project and also AngularCod3r.backend
+Clone this project and also AngularCod3r.backend, start both projects and go to `http://localhost:4200/`

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding